 Today, the CSTO is diminished in size.
 Since its founding, Azerbaijan, Georgia, and Uzbekistan have left the organization.
 Along with Russia, its remaining members are Armenia, Belarus, Kazakhstan, Kyrgyzstan, and Tajikistan.

 But no CSTO member other than Belarus has aligned with Russia on the Ukraine war.
 Kazakhstan has distanced itself from Russia.
-And Armenia, surprisingly, has been careful not to endorse Russia’s actions.
+Armenia, surprisingly, has been careful not to endorse Russia’s actions.
 It has not recognized the Donetsk and Lugansk breakaway regions of Ukraine.

 Still, there remains deep sympathy for Russia in Armenia.
 Arayik Harutyunyan, the Armenian-backed “president” of the now-defunct breakaway “Republic of Artsakh” formed from Azerbaijan’s Nagorno-Karabakh region, hailed Russia’s recognition of these breakaway territories and called on Armenia to do the same.
 And Artak Zakarayan, Armenia’s former deputy defense minister, blamed Ukraine’s political elite for the Russian invasion.